keanehatescoding/strathmore_docs/First year Second Semimester Notes/Computer Networks/DNS.md

-Domain name system is a application layer protocol that is used to resolve ip address from domain names.
+Domain name system is a application layer protocol that is used to find the ip addresses of specific host names i.e resolve ip address from domain names.
+DNS (Server->Client simplex) operates on port 53 and is UDP by default but can change to TCP for fallback.
 The various DNS record types are:
 ## 1. A Record
 It maps a hostname to one or more ipv4 addresses.
 For example archwiki.org to 217.64.195.201

 ## 2. AAAA Record
 It is similar to the A record, but it is for IPv6.
 E.g. for aur.archlinux.org is 2a01:4f9:c010:50::1